RMITLibrary/easy_cite/2022-build/markdown/vancouver.md

 - Calculate the approximate length of the article in pages, e.g. in the context of printed pages, screens or paragraphs.
 Put the length of the article in square brackets after the cited date.

 - If the reference has a Section name, include the Section name after the cited date, followed by a colon and the length of the article in square brackets.
-Add a semicolon between the cited date and Section name.
-Example: 2018 Apr 3 [cited 2019 Feb 22];Business:[about 2 p].
+Add a semicolon between the cited date and Section name. *Example*: 2018 Apr 3 [cited 2019 Feb 22];Business:[about 2 p].

 - Add the URL link after the length of the article.
-Do not include a full stop at the end unless the URL ends with a forward slash.
+Do not include a full stop at the end **unless the URL ends with a forward slash**.
 The URL link is mentioned last.

 > 15. Mannix L. Universal flu vaccine a big step closer - but it will only help half of us.
 The Age [Internet].
 2019 Feb 19 [cited 2019 Feb 22]:[about 3 p.].
 Available from: https<nolink>://www.theage.com.au/healthcare/universal-flu-vaccine-a-big-step-closer-but-it-will-only-help-half-of-us-20190218-p50ykw.html